Silica sand mining

-The potential air pollutants of most concern from silica sand mining are airborne particles, including particles less than 10 microns in size (PM10), particles less than 2.5 microns in size (typically called “fine particles” or PM2.5), and respirable crystalline silica, which ranges across both size categories.
+The potential air pollutants of most concern from frac sand mining are airborne particles, including particles less than 10 microns in size (PM10), particles less than 2.5 microns in size (“fine particles” or PM2.5), and crystalline silica, which ranges across both size categories.

-There are two methods of determining whether or not there are potential health concerns from air pollution: monitoring and computer modeling.
+There are two methods of determining potential health concerns from air pollution: monitoring and computer modeling.
 There are known health risks associated with airborne crystalline silica.
 However, the available information on health effects comes almost exclusively from occupational settings, where exposures are more concentrated.

 There also are health risks associated with other airborne particles, especially PM2.5.
 There are state standards for airborne particles (called Total Suspended Particles or TSP), and state and federal air quality standards for PM10 and for PM2.5.
 Learn more about fine particles.

-The MPCA has received some limited air measurements for particles around silica sand operations, and will continue to receive more.
-These results are available on the Preliminary air monitoring data at Minnesota silica sand facilities page.
-If you would like to receive raw data tables for this ambient air monitoring data set please contact Jeff Hedman (at 651-757-2416 or Jeff.Hedman@state.mn.us) or Kristie Ellickson (at 651-757-2336 or Kristie.Ellickson@state.mn.us).
+The MPCA has received some limited air measurements for particles around frac sand operations, and will continue to receive more.
+These results are available on the Preliminary air monitoring data at Minnesota frac sand facilities page. results are included in this link.
+If you would like to receive raw data tables for this ambient air monitoring data set please contact Jeff Hedman (651-757-2416 or Jeff.Hedman@state.mn.us) or Kristie Ellickson (651-757-2336 or Kristie.Ellickson@state.mn.us).

 For more information